 Welcome to the Career Opportunities webpage for Shawnee State University!
 Shawnee State has a unique open access mission and strives to find those professionals who embrace its uniqueness and want to be a part of our commitment to Students as a first priority.

-Ohio's newest and fastest growing public university, located on the banks of the Ohio River in historic Portsmouth, prepares students for the changing needs of business, industry, education, and society through its more than 80 diversified degree programs.
-Shawnee State is always looking forward - utilizing advanced technologies, exploring emerging ideas, and continually growing to meet the needs of our students - we thank you for considering Shawnee State in your career plans.
+Shawnee State University, located on the banks of the Ohio River in historic Portsmouth, Ohio, prepares students for the changing needs of business, industry, education, and society through its more than 80 diversified degree programs.
+Always looking forward - utilizing advanced technologies, exploring emerging ideas, and continually growing to meet the needs of our students - we thank you for considering Shawnee State in your career plans.